-This is a very important time for your child and one of the key milestones where they will need to make some important decisions about the pathway of their education.
+This is a very important time for your child and one of the key milestones in their educational journey when they will need to make some important decisions.

 This evening and this supporting booklet aim to give you all of the information you need to make sure your child makes the right decisions about the pathway and subjects they choose to study for GCSE.
+Please take the time to discuss with your child and their subject teachers what the best choices are as they move from Year 9 into Year 10.